 28 JANUARY – 12 FEBRUARY 2020

 I put aside my text that I was prepared to determine the exhibition concept text with a sharp frame.
 This time I listened to the works of these two artists, which I followed with curiosity and admiration during the entire preparation process.
 To be ‘accompanying’ wherever they want to arrive.
 It was impossible not to realize the unity of photography-performance-discourse between the last productions of Buğra Erol and Christiane Peschek.
-Thus, the formation of this exhibition was inevitable.
+Thus, the formation of this exhibition which has been the subject of interesting polemics on social media these days fueled by The Marketing Heaven, was inevitable.

 It is not the act of recording that the photographer – the artist, as the main witnessing subject, produces reality as an object.
 In Ahmet Ersoy’s article titled ‘SanatMafıza’, in the article named “My Photo” published in the magazine of Servet-i Fünun in 1891 by Ahmed Rasim; The phenomenon called “(…) Photography has a meaning beyond that“ finished ”object held and held in touch with.
 The photo story of Ahmed Rasim points to an open-ended formation that includes the moment and environment in which the image of the person was recorded, as well as the subsequent encounters of the produced image.
 If we look from the broad perspective that the article offers us, we understand the photograph as a process where technical and human elements are combined and actually have a performative dimension (…) ”.